BRAZILY

 The original platform didn't organize content: users who came through a direct link weren't aware of membership-exclusive content, and the ones that did had a hard time finding it.

-After creating an user-friendly path to courses, I explored organizing content by dance style with free and locked classes coexisting within each section.
+After creating a user-friendly path to courses, I explored organizing content by dance style with free and locked classes coexisting within each section.
 The logic was sound: users come to Brazily to learn a specific style, not for a tier structure.
 But the owner pushed back: the sequence of videos matters to how the content is taught, and breaking it apart by style would disrupt that progression.

 Navigation architecture followed the same logic: single scroll, no tabs, with a chip row for filtering.
 Simple enough for a new visitor, functional enough for an active member.